useblocks/awesomesphinx/docs/contribute.rst

     'doxysphinx'
    ]

-Please be sure that the used name can be used to identify the package on PyPi, for instance by copying the name from the PyPi URL of the package.
+Please be sure that the used name can be used to identify the package on PyPI, for instance by copying the name from the PyPI URL of the package.

 Manually add a new package
 ++++++++++++++++++++++++++